 The basic strategy for learning the reactivity series is to group these elements into meaningful groups and then use a mnemonic for each group.

-Here we have uses the sentence “Please send charlie’s monkeys and zebras in lead & hydrogen cages in mountains securely guarded by Plato.”
+Here we have used the sentence “Please send charlie’s monkeys and zebras in lead & hydrogen cages in mountains securely guarded by Plato.”
 The first letter of each word represents a metal of the reactivity in the order from highest to lowest as:

-Metal of the Reactivity Series
+Metal of the

-Words/Mnemonic used to Remember the Series
+Words/Mnemonic used to

-FAQs based on the Reactivity Series of Metals
+FAQs on Reactivity Series

 The arrangement of metals in a series of decreasing order of their tendencies to react is called the Reactivity Series of metal.